FI | EN

-I hope this page provides some insight into how the American anti-LGBT influence network has also reached Western Europe with relatively little attention.
-SEGM has been particularly eager to highlight the presence of cisgender gay people within its activities, despite the fact that the organization was created in the late 2010s to support Christian conservative legal strategies in U.S. courts.
-Note that Michelle Cretella, who opposes the rights of same-sex couples, appears both here and in the Poland section.
+I hope this page offers some insight into how the American anti-LGBT influence network has reached Western Europe with relatively little public attention.
+SEGM will always bring up that they have gay members, even though the organization itself was created in the late 2010s to serve a Christian conservative legal strategy in U.S. courts, a redirection of funds that were previously used rying to fight marriage euality.

-Note: The majority of links are PDF documents, some of them hundreds of pages long.
+Note: Most of the links below lead to PDF documents, some of them hundreds of pages long.

 Italy